 Regardless of which village you’re staying at, you’ll definitely step foot on Monterosso.

-If you’ve stepped foot in Cinque Terre, regardless of which village your hotel is in, you’ll definitely stop by Monterosso.
-The largest village of the five, Monterosso is comprised of merely a few more streets, vineyards, and lots of hotels.
+The largest of the five fishing villages in Cinque Terre, Monterosso is comprised of merely a few streets, vineyards, and lots of hotels.

 SEE ALSO: 18 Italian Must-Eat’s In Cinque Terre

-Because the village is still relatively small, looking for where to eat and drink in Monterosso isn’t difficult.
+Since the village is relatively small, looking for where to eat and drink in Monterosso isn’t difficult.
 Just in case you want a visual preparation, here are some of my personal favorites:

 Bar Colpi Di Timone